-Five new developments to know about Russia's war in Ukraine
+Six new developments to know about Russia's war in Ukraine

 The General Staff of Ukraine's Armed Forces claimed on Monday that Ukrainian forces had repelled Russian attacks in several areas, including Bakhmut and Avdiivka.

 Ukraine's military also said that its forces had destroyed six units of Russian military equipment and wounded around 30 soldiers near Enerhodar.
+The battlefield claims could not immediately be verified.

 Analysts have predicted that the upcoming winter could have an increasing impact on the direction of the war.